Shunlexxi/shun-30daysoflearningDataScience/RockPaperScissor/README.md

-#This is my implementation of Rock Paper Scissor Game
+# This is my implementation of the Rock Paper Scissor Game.